Lawrence Lessig: Article V convention

 In 2010, Lessig began to organize for a national Article V convention.
 He co-founded Fix Congress First! with Joe Trippi.
-In a speech in 2011, Lessig revealed that he was disappointed with Obama's performance in office, criticizing it as a "betrayal", and he criticized the president for using "the (Hillary) Clinton playbook".
+In a speech in 2011, Lessig revealed that he was disappointed with Barack Obama's performance in office, criticizing it as a "betrayal", and he criticized the president for using "the (Hillary) Clinton playbook".
 Lessig has called for state governments to call for a national Article V convention, including by supporting Wolf-PAC, a national organization attempting to call an Article V convention to address the problem.

 The convention Lessig supports would be populated by a "random proportional selection of citizens" which he suggested would work effectively.
-He said "politics is a rare sport where the amateur is better than the professional."
+He said "politics is a rare sport where the amateur is better than the professional".
 He promoted this idea at a September 24–25, 2011, conference he co-chaired with the Tea Party Patriots' national coordinator, in Lessig's October 5, 2011, book, Republic, Lost: How Money Corrupts Congress—and a Plan to Stop It, and at the Occupy protest in Washington, D.C.
 Reporter Dan Froomkin said the book offers a manifesto for the Occupy Wall Street protestors, focusing on the core problem of corruption in both political parties and their elections.
 An Article V convention does not dictate a solution, but Lessig would support a constitutional amendment that would allow legislatures to limit political contributions from non-citizens, including corporations, anonymous organizations, and foreign nationals and he also supports public campaign financing and electoral college reform to establish the one person, one vote principle.

 New Hampshire Rebellion

 The New Hampshire Rebellion is a walk to raise awareness about corruption in politics.
 The event began in 2014 with a 185-mile march in New Hampshire.
 In its second year the walk expanded to include other locations in New Hampshire.
 From January 11 to January 24, 2014, Lessig and many others, such as New York activist Jeff Kurzon, marched from Dixville Notch, New Hampshire to Nashua (a 185-mile march) to promote the idea of tackling "the systemic corruption in Washington".
 Lessig chose this language over the related term "campaign finance reform", commenting in an interview with the Carnegie Council that the term "sounds like an alcoholic as someone who has a liquid intake problem."
 The walk was to continue the work of New Hampshire native Doris "Granny D" Haddock, and in honor of deceased activist Aaron Swartz.
 The New Hampshire Rebellion marched 16 miles from Hampton to New Castle on the New Hampshire Seacoast.
 The initial location also was chosen because of its important and visible role in the quadrennial "New Hampshire primaries", the traditional first primary of the presidential election.